vlidholt/device_simulator/README.md

       }
     }

-### Pushing Routes

-Unfortunately, the current implementation does not automatically support pushing routes on top of your main screen.
-To make this work, you will need to include a DeviceSimulator in each route you push.
-This is an example:

-    Navigator.push(context, new MaterialPageRoute<Null>(
-      builder: (BuildContext context) {
-        return DeviceSimulator(
-          enable: debugEnableDeviceSimulator,
-          child: MyScaffold(...),
-        );
-      },
-    ));
+### Known issues & limitations

+- Hero animations may be broken while having the DeviceSimulator enabled.
+It will not affect the production ready app.
+- It's currently only possible to use the home route of MaterialApp.
+To get around this limitation, you can place another Navigator as a child to MaterialApp.

 ### Caveats